 I love when a good thing comes together, don’t you?

-I had the hubs hold on to it because I liked it.
+I had my husband hold on to it because I liked it.
 No reason in particular, no sentimental value or anything, just that I really liked this door and thought I might be able to use it someday.

 Fast forward….six years later.

-I was perusing my bloggy world friends dittie during one blissful nap time where I had nothing but time (rare, I know but treasured) and stumbled upon this adorable idea at Bec’s cutie patootie blog here.....dont'cha just love her????
+I was perusing some blogs during one blissful nap time where I had nothing but time and stumbled upon this adorable idea at Bec’s blog here.

-Isn't this too cute????
 I LOVED this immediately and even emailed her to ask her where I could find an old window.
-(I know where to get one but I should elaborate…where to get one CHEAP) and she emailed back that her hubs is in construction and gets them from demo’s.
-No such luck here with my hubs in the Automotive industry, unless they are windshields but 1) that wouldn’t work plus 2) it might be a little illegal.
+(I know where to get one but I should elaborate…where to get one CHEAP) and she emailed back that her husband is in construction and gets them from demo’s.
+No such luck here with my husband in the automotive industry, unless they are windshields but 1) that wouldn’t work plus 2) it might be a little illegal.

-Then I thought, hmmmm, wouldn’t it be kinda cool to make a really neat anniversary gift for the hubs out of it and not have to spend mucho moola???
+Then I thought, wouldn’t it be kinda cool to make a really neat anniversary gift for my husband out of it and not have to spend a lot of money?

 I then needed to paint the frame of the entertainment center with the usual suspects: spray paint.

-I had the hubs tape this for me (sneaky, huh? he had no idea!!) so I painted the frame with basic 99 cent white spray paint first (on purpose) then had him tape the white painted part when it was dry so I could spray paint with chalkboard paint over the glass....
+I had my husband tape this for me (sneaky, huh? he had no idea!!) so I painted the frame with basic 99 cent white spray paint first (on purpose) then had him tape the white painted part when it was dry so I could spray paint with chalkboard paint over the glass.

 How was I gonna pull this off so beautifully like Bec did with her chalkboard art work???

-Enter one of my BFF’s and my matron of honor at said wedding five years ago, Rebecca!
-I mean its only fitting, right??? :)
+Enter one of my BFF’s and matron of honor at said wedding five years ago, Rebecca!

 But if you were to spend money on this without having any supplies: